Mobistudy/Mobistudyapp/README.md

 - [quasar command line tool](https://quasar-framework.org/guide/quasar-cli.html)

 In the project folder, run `npm install` to download the dependencies.
+Then go to the `src-cordova` folder and run `npm install` there too.

 ## Run it

 To start the interface, run `quasar dev`, this will spawn a web browser emulating the app.
 The web environment is handy for developing and testing, but some modules are mocked there.

-To run it on an Android device: `quasar dev -m cordova -T android`, or on an iPhone: `quasar dev -m cordova -T ios -t ios`
+To run it on an Android device: `quasar dev -m cordova -T android`, or on an iPhone: `quasar dev -m cordova -T ios -t ios`.

-You will need the MobistudyAPI running in parallel (see MobistudyAPI docs), or use the mockAPI.
+You can run this command from both the root project folder or the `src-cordova` folder.
+The `src-cordova` is a cordova project folder, so you can also run standard cordova commands, but you need quasar to prepare the content of the app first.

 On iPhones, you will need a provisioning profile that allows access to HealthKit and configure your Xcode environment to use that profile.